On this page

 The teachers work with a capability framework that helps them to understand the linguistic and cultural context they're working in.
 They set their own goals from self-assessment in that framework and Rose coaches them to achieve those goals.

 We are in Kenmore Park in the APY Lands.
 We are a small school.
-We have about 10 enrollments between the primary and the secondary class.
+We have about 10 enrolments between the primary and the secondary class.
 Rose is just the best.
 She helps me to plan teaching and learning cycles.
 She's definitely like inspired me to know that this is the path that I want to go down in my career.
 Like I know that I wanna work with kids who speak English as additional dialect or language.

 End of transcript.